CCI-Tools/cate/doc/source/user_manual/um_gui.rst

 The list of placemarks is currently stored as a GeoJSON entry in ``.cate/preferences.json`` in the users home directory and restored for every Cate Desktop session.

-To *copy the selected placemark to clipboard*, click the right-most button.
+To copy the selected placemark to clipboard, click the right-most button.
 There are three options how the selected placemark can be represented in three different formats: CSV, WKT, and GeoJSON.

 .. figure:: ../_static/figures/user_manual/gui_panel_placemarks_copy.png